BenniProbst/CELM/docs/20251120_Eigentokens_Expose_Final.md

 ---

-## Related Work
+## 7. Related Work

-### 6.1 Content-Defined Chunking
+### 7.1 Content-Defined Chunking

 Content-Defined Chunking (CDC) techniques, pioneered by LBFS [1] and refined in FastCDC [3], provide edit-stable boundaries through rolling hash functions.
 While these approaches achieve deduplication ratios of 20-30% on typical workloads, they lack semantic awareness and cannot exploit grammatical patterns across objects.
 FastCDC optimizes throughput to 1-2 GB/s but treats all byte sequences uniformly, missing opportunities for pattern-based optimization.

-### 6.2 Grammar-Based Compression
+### 7.2 Grammar-Based Compression

 Grammar compression algorithms like Sequitur [7] and Re-Pair [9] discover hierarchical structure in sequences, achieving compression ratios superior to LZ77-based methods.
 However, these systems operate on single files rather than cross-object corpora and lack integration with storage systems.
 Recent work on Straight-Line Programs (SLPs) [10] enables substring queries on compressed text but does not address the challenges of distributed storage or concurrent access.

-### 6.3 Neural-Symbolic Integration
+### 7.3 Neural-Symbolic Integration and Compositional Learning

-Compositional learning approaches [40-42] demonstrate that explicit structural representations improve model interpretability and generalization.
-Neural module networks [43] show promise for assembling complex behaviors from simpler components.
-However, no existing work applies these principles to storage-level model compilation or provides deterministic guarantees.
+Recent advances in compositional learning demonstrate the power of explicit structural representations for model interpretability and generalization:

+- **Compositional Generalization** [40]: Lake and Baroni (2018) show that systematic compositionality—the algebraic ability to understand novel combinations from known components—remains a challenge for neural networks, motivating architectures with explicit compositional structure.

+- **Neural Module Networks** [41]: Andreas et al. (2016) demonstrate modular neural architectures where complex behaviors emerge from assembling simpler, reusable neural modules—a principle directly applicable to Eigentokens' grammatical compilation.

+- **Discrete Symbolic Representations** [42]: Santoro et al. (2021) explore hybrid neuro-symbolic approaches that maintain discrete symbolic representations alongside continuous neural computations, improving both interpretability and systematic generalization.

+- **Program Synthesis and Induction** [43]: Ellis et al. (2021) present DreamCoder, which learns to solve problems by inducing symbolic programs, demonstrating that explicit program representations enable better generalization than pure neural approaches.

+These compositional approaches validate the theoretical foundation of Eigentokens: explicit grammatical structures enable more interpretable, generalizable, and debuggable AI systems than monolithic neural architectures.

-### 6.4 Distinguishing from UltiHash
+### 7.4 Distinguishing from UltiHash

 UltiHash represents an earlier attempt at grammar-aware deduplication but lacks the compilation capabilities central to Eigentokens: